giuliolibrando/ansible-vcenter-create-vm-from-template/README.md

 This Ansible playbook is meant to be executed as part of a workflow.

-Deploy a new VM on VMWare vCenterand configures it
+Deploy a new VM on VMWare vCenter and configures it